caroldaniel/42sp-cursus-push_swap/README.md

 - `rrb` (reverse rotate b): Shift down all elements of `stack B` by 1.
 The last element becomes the first one.
 - `rrr`: `rra` and `rrb` at the same time.

+### The algorithms
+After extensive research, one thing became clear to me: this project is not about finding the best algorithm.
+It is, however, about subverting some existing ones into thinking and doing whatever is necessary to accomplish the goal in the minimum possible number of operations - no matter how long or how much computational power it takes.

+Thankfully, I came across [Victor Nunes](https://github.com/victor-ln)'s solution a while ago and thought it was one of the best working solutions ever made for this project, and put my mind in trying it out!
+(Thanks again, Victor!).

+The idea of this "algorithm" is to ensure that the most efficient movement will be done at each interaction.
+I took Victor's idea to heart and implemented it myself as if to prove that it actually works (spoiler alert: it does beautifully!)

 ### Some interesting links
 - [Laís Arena](https://github.com/laisarena)'s [tester](https://github.com/laisarena/push_swap_tester)
 - [Ilya Kashnitskiy](https://github.com/elijahkash)'s [graphical interface](https://github.com/elijahkash/push_swap_gui)